 6. Professional Boundaries

-Professional boundaries are what define the limits of a relationship between a support worker and a client.
+6.1 Professional boundaries are what define the limits of a relationship between a support worker and a service user.
 They are a set of standards we agree to uphold that allows this necessary and often close relationship to exist while ensuring the correct detachment is kept in place.

-- Taking family members to a client’s home
+· Taking family members to a service user’s home

-- Accepting responsibility for any valuables on behalf of a client
+· Accepting responsibility for any valuables on behalf of a service user

-· Accepting gifts/ rewards or hospitality from organisation as an inducement for either doing/ not doing something in their official capacity
+· Accepting gifts/ rewards or hospitality from an organisation as an inducement for either doing/ not doing something in their official capacity

-- Cautious or avoidance of personal contact with clients
+· Cautious or avoidance of personal contact with service users

-If the professional boundaries and/or policies are breached this could result in disciplinary procedures or enactment of the allegation management procedures
+6.4 If the professional boundaries and/or policies are breached this could result in disciplinary procedures.

 7. Monitoring and Evaluation

-Stemettes will systematically monitor and evaluate its Safeguarding Policy on a regular basis.
+Stemettes will systematically monitor and evaluate this policy on a regular basis.